Peanutty Peanut Butter Fudge

 - ½ cup salted cocktail peanuts roughly chopped

 - 1-2 tablespoon heavy cream

 - Butter a square 8 x 8 dish liberally with butter and set aside.

 - In a heavy bottomed saucepan melt the butter with the sugar and evaporated milk.
 Bring to a boil then lower the heat and allow to continue to boil on medium-low for 7 minutes stirring constantly, or until soft ball stage.
 (235-240°F on a candy thermometer)

 - After 7 minutes add the marshmallows, peanut butter, salt and vanilla.
 Remove from the heat.
 Stir vigorously until the marshmallows have melted and completely incorporated.
 Work quickly.

 - Pour into the buttered dish and quickly smooth the top with the back of the spoon or an offset spatula.

-Let the fudge cool completely.
-Set into the fridge to speed up this process.
+- Let the fudge cool completely.
+Place into the fridge to speed up this process.

-To prepare chocolate drizzle: Melt 1/2 cup of semi-sweet chocolate chips with 2 Tbsp cream in the microwave in 20 second increments stopping to stir each time.
+- To prepare chocolate drizzle: Melt ½ cup of semi-sweet chocolate chips with 2 tablespoon cream in the microwave in 20 second increments stopping to stir each time.
 Repeat until smooth and thin enough to drizzle.